po1inakoroleva/BrainGames/README.md

 [![Actions Status](https://github.com/po1inakoroleva/frontend-project-44/workflows/hexlet-check/badge.svg)](https://github.com/po1inakoroleva/frontend-project-44/actions)
 [![Maintainability](https://api.codeclimate.com/v1/badges/1be107022898a4ed2ac8/maintainability)](https://codeclimate.com/github/po1inakoroleva/frontend-project-44/maintainability)

-Brain Games is a set of five console games.
+The Brain Games is a set of five console games.
 👾In the **brain-even** game, the player determines whether the number is even or not.
 👾In the **brain-calc** game, the player calculates the result of an expression.
 👾In the **brain-gcd** game, the player calculates the greatest common divisor.